louwailou/ptth/docs/docs.md

 ### Headers

-By default, all resources are created with `Content-Type` and `Accept` headers set to `application/json`.
+By default, all requests are created with `Content-Type` and `Accept` headers set to `application/json`.

 #### Set